mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 ??? done "2.
 Are any of the identified viruses encoding proteins that enable integration into the bacterial genome (integrases)?"
     Yes, at least 7 viruses encode integrases (GPD_74496, GPD_79092, ELGV_14024, CS_100, CS_659, CS_1726 and CS_2284)

-**Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins
+**Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins.

 ??? done "1.
 Which bacteriophage are we looking for?"